jacobwilliams/splpak/README.md

 This library contains routines for fitting (least squares) a multidimensional cubic spline to arbitrarily located data.
 It also contains routines for evaluating this spline (or its partial derivatives) at any point.
-This is a Modernization of the double precision SPLPAK files from [NCL](https://github.com/NCAR/ncl).
+This is a modernization of the double precision SPLPAK files from [NCL](https://github.com/NCAR/ncl).

 ## Status